RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 After calibration:

 * I was able to leave all three ESCs powered on with no movement from the motors.
-* The motors only moved when I moved one of the sliders in the diagnostics pane.
+* The motors only moved when I moved one of the sliders on the  cockpit software's diagnostic pane.
 Further, each motor responded to the correct slider.
 * The servo for the up/down motion of the camera responded correctly to the Q, A, and Z commands.

 ###Success
-Words cannot express the joy of having a successfully assembled OpenROV.
-Only one thing was better: [Piloting the OpenROV on Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.
+There is great satisfaction in solving an elusive problem.
+The OpenROV proved to be a powerful and useful resource.
+Next step: [Piloting the OpenROV on Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.

 _Photo acknowledgement: The ESC photo at the beginning of this article was made available by OpenROV at http://openrov.com.
 Thank you OpenROV team!_